ubco-mds-2022-labs/project-step-1-XiaCatQ/README.md

 This is a simple bank account system that allows you to perform the essential functions of banking software.
 It allows you to create a bank account, deposit money, withdraw money, and check your balance.
-It also allows you to create multiple accounts and switch between them.
+It also allows you to withdraw money in different currency.
 The program is written in a way that allows for easy expansion and modification.

 The 4 main purposes of this program are: